 Do you like to read, write and learn?
 If you move to Manhasset, you'll likely find that many of your neighbors like to as well.
 Manhasset is one of the more educated communities in America, with a full 58.95% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Manhasset in 2010 was $55,597, which is wealthy relative to New York and the nation.
 This equates to an annual income of $222,388 for a family of four.
 However, Manhasset contains both very wealthy and poor people as well.

 Manhasset is a very ethnically-diverse town.
 The people who call Manhasset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhasset residents report their race to be White, followed by Black or African-American.
 Manhasset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.29% of the town’s residents.
-Important ancestries of people in Manhasset include Italian, Irish, German, Greek, English and Polish.
+Important ancestries of people in Manhasset include Irish, German, Greek, and English.

 Foreign born people are also an important part of Manhasset's cultural character, accounting for 17.74% of the town’s population.